kiredroffas/Regex-Transition-Generator/readme.md

 Rule 4: Given FA1 that accepts regular expression r then make a FA2 that accepts r*.
 Add a new start state s and make a ε-transition from this state to the start state of FA1.
 Make a ε-transition from the final state of F1 to the new start state s.
 The final states of FA1 are no longer final and s is the final state of FA2.

 To build:

-  Import all files into IntelliJ IDEA/VSCode (as a Java Project) Make sure correct filepath to input.txt (or other .txt file containing regex) is given to file scanner in Main.java Run Main
+Import all files into IntelliJ IDEA/VSCode (as a Java Project).

+Make sure correct filepath to input.txt (or other .txt file containing regex) is given to file scanner in Main.java.

+Run Main.

-  List of NFA Transitions should print for each regex read in from input.txt
+List of NFA Transitions should print for each regex read in from input.txt.

 Contained Files:

-  README.txt - Provides information about input & output of the program input.txt - Text file containing sample Regular Expressions from the assignment (one per line, 12 total) Main.java - Main class containing the majority of the logic used in the program NFA.java - NFA object used by Main to represent an NFA Transition.java - Transition object used by Main and NFA to represent a transition from one state to another
+README.txt - Provides information about input & output of the program

+input.txt - Text file containing sample Regular Expressions from the assignment (one per line, 12 total)

+Main.java - Main class containing the majority of the logic used in the program

+NFA.java - NFA object used by Main to represent an NFA

+Transition.java - Transition object used by Main and NFA to represent a transition from one state to another

 # Screenshots
 ![Alt text](/screenshots/input.png?raw=true "Screenshot 1")